hoihei/Silectric/README.md

 We do not have google play publisher account yet.
 So you need to download apk manual from [https://github.com/hoihei/Silectric/releases/download/1.0/silentric1.0.apk](https://github.com/hoihei/Silectric/releases/download/1.0/silentric1.0.apk) and install with "Unknown Source" setting in your Android.

+This app does not require any Android permission.

 ### Feature :
 * 1.0